Four ways to celebrate Cybersecurity Awareness Month at your association

 TECH TIP: Because Nimble AMS is built on Salesforce, the system leverages Salesforce’s best-in-class data security practices, including its multi-factor authenticator (MFA).
 With the powerful combination of Nimble AMS and Salesforce, rest assured that your data is in good hands.

-2. Improve password practices.
 Keep your association protected by training your staff and members on the importance of using strong passwords.
 An example of a strong password includes at least 12 unique characters.
-It’s also wise not to use the same password for your work device that you use for a personal one.
+It’s also unwise to use the same password for your work device that you use for a personal one.

 During Cybersecurity Awareness Month, consider investing in a password manager at your organization.
 Password managers are tech solutions that help to keep staff accounts safe by generating secure passwords that meet all requirements.
 When you use a password manager, it stores all passwords and auto-fills all the necessary details when you arrive at a site.